SamyRai/namecheap/README.md

 A command-line interface for managing Namecheap domains and DNS records with **multi-account support**.

+## ⚠️ Disclaimer

+**This is NOT an official Namecheap tool.** This is an independent, community-maintained project.

+**Current Status: Pre-1.0.0 Release**

+This tool is currently in active development and has not reached version 1.0.0.
+As such:

+- ⚠️ **Use at your own risk and responsibility**
+- ⚠️ **No warranties or guarantees are provided**
+- ⚠️ **The API may change between versions**
+- ⚠️ **Always test in a sandbox environment first**
+- ⚠️ **Backup your DNS records before making bulk changes**
+- ⚠️ **Review changes carefully before applying them**

+The maintainers are not responsible for any data loss, service disruption, or other issues that may arise from using this tool.
+Please report bugs and contribute improvements via GitHub issues and pull requests.

 ## 🎯 Features

 - **Multi-Account Management**: Configure and switch between multiple Namecheap accounts